Frans Francken the Elder: Life

 His pupils included his son Frans, Gortzius Geldorp, Herman van der Mast and Jan de Wael.

+He died in Antwerp in 1616.

 Work

 Frans Francken the Elder worked mainly on altar pieces as there was a great demand for such works as a result of the iconoclasm of the Calvinists.
 His masterpiece is a triptych entitled Christ among the Scribes, which was made for the Antwerp Cathedral in 1587.
 The figures are rather wooden in the late Mannerist style.
-However, the heads show the artist’s skill for portraiture.
+However, the heads show the artist's skill for portraiture.
 Frans Francken I was also a portrait painter and a few court portraits have been attributed to him.

 His earliest paintings were in the style of Frans Floris but after 1600 he developed his own style which displayed classicising characteristics not unlike those in the work of Otto van Veen.

 Frans Francken the Elder painted small-scale cabinet pictures, a genre in which his sons Frans and Hieronymus would excel.
 He was further known for his allegorical paintings and his son Frans would continue this tradition.
 An example of an allegorical painting is The Battle of Time against Death in the Bayerische Staatsgemäldesammlungen.